mrdemonbkgit/podomoro-app/README.md

    - See `MCP_SETUP_GUIDE.md` for detailed instructions
    - Restart Cursor after configuration

-3. **Ask the AI assistant to test your app!**
+3. **Run automated tests with AI!**
+   - "Test the new feature using MCP"
-   - "Take a screenshot of the app"
+   - "Take screenshots of the app"
-   - "Test the timer functionality"
    - "Check for console errors"
+   - See `MCP_TESTING_WORKFLOW.md` for complete workflow

+### Test Reports

+Automated test reports with screenshots:
+- `TEST_REPORT_FEATURE_2.1.md` - Customizable Timer Durations
+- More reports added as features are tested

 ## License